ChrisRawstone/Detecting_AI_Generated_Text/reports/README.md

 >
 > Answer:

-In our project, we implemented code quality and format rules using the tools PEP 8 for Python coding standards, and pylint for code analysis.
+In our project, we implemented code quality and formatting rules following PEP8 for Python coding standards.
+Additionally, we used the tool Ruff for formatting the code.
 These rules ensure consistency in code style and help in identifying potential errors early.
-In large projects concepts as PEP8 and code is important as it enhances readability and maintainability.
+In large projects it is important to follow the PEP8 pratice as it enhances readability and maintainability.
 When we are more people involved in developing code, it ensures that everyone follows the same standards, making the codebase easier to understand and later on modify.

 ## Version control